 We are particularly interested in symposia examining new topics, offering novel approaches to longstanding issues, and linking areas of research not typically connected.
 We encourage panels including both established and younger members of SESP and speakers from diverse backgrounds and different types of institutions.

-1. The chair and/or presenters can be SESP members or nonmembers, but *no graduate students* are permitted to serve as symposium chairs or presenters (though they may be co-authors).
-Current graduate students who will complete the Ph.D. by October 2019 may serve as presenters.
+1. The chair and presenters can be SESP members or nonmembers with Ph.D.s.
+Unfortunately, graduate students cannot present talks or chair symposia (though they may be listed as co-authors).
+However, current graduate students who complete their Ph.D. by September 2022 may give talks and serve as symposia chairs.

 2. The first author is the person who presents at the symposium.
-A person can only be the first author ONCE, but can be a co-author and/or non-presenter on other papers in the conference.
-Symposia proposals that include speakers presenting in multiple sessions may be declined on that basis.
-It is the responsibility of the symposium chair to confirm that all speakers on a proposed symposium are only submitting to present in ONE session.
+An individual can only serve as a first author on only ONE paper, but they can be a co-author and/or non-presenter on other papers in the conference.
+Symposia proposals that include speakers presenting in multiple sessions may be declined.
+It is the responsibility of the symposium chair to confirm that all suggested speakers are volunteering to present in only ONE session.

 3. A symposium generally consists of FOUR presentations.
-It is up to the chair whether to add a discussant to the four presentations or not (typically, most symposia do not have discussants as the total time of the symposium will only be 70 minutes).
+It is up to the chair whether to add a discussant to the four presentations or not (typically, most symposia do not have discussants as the total time of sessions will be only 70 minutes).

 4. All symposia chairs and presenters are expected to register and pay associated fees for the conference.
 The symposium organizer should ensure that all presenters are aware of this.

-Looking ahead: SESP 2020 will be in Madison, WI, October 15-17, 2020!
-We are seeking future sites for SESP -- if you are interested in hosting in 2021 or beyond, please email Monica Biernat at firstname.lastname@example.org
+Looking ahead: SESP 2023 will be held in Madison, Wisconsin from October 12-14.
+We are also seeking future sites for SESP -- if you are interested in hosting in 2024 or beyond, please email Steve Stroessner at email@example.com